arunwebber/easy-tarot/README.md

 ## Acknowledgments

-- **Thoth Tarot Deck**: Created by Aleister Crowley and Lady Frieda Harris, widely recognized in the world of tarot.
+- **Thoth Tarot Deck**: Created by Aleister Crowley and Lady Frieda Harris, one of the most well-known and respected tarot decks.
-- **Open Source**: This project is open-source and can be freely used and modified as per the MIT License.
+- **HashPalLabs**: Developers of this Chrome extension, bringing tarot card consultation to your browser.

+## Contact

+If you have any questions or need help with the extension, feel free to reach out.